SonBuzzr/DataTools/README.md

 # DataTools
-Useful scripts for automating the redundant task in day to day work
+## Scripts for automating manual data processing

+* Use of Python API Wrapper for the Datacite Metadata Store API to register DOI